dudgns0507/LearnDoIn/README.md

 # Introduction

-LearnDoIn is study application.
+LearnDoIn is an application for efficient memorization.
-Users can learn knowledge through iterative learning based on Ebbinghaus forgetting curve.
+Users can learn through iterative learning which adopts the custom made algorithm based on "Ebbinghaus forgetting curve".
-It helps you memorize various knowledge, not just words.
+It helps you memorize various knowledges, not just vocabulary.

 # Developer

-This is school application develop project at KoreaDigitalMediaHighSchool.
+This is a school project, an application developed in the skunkworks of KoreaDigitalMedia HighSchool.

 >Park Young-Hoon - Main Developer

 >Son Myung-Joon - Sub Developer

->Kwon Joon-hyun - Crawling function develop, Data research
+>Kwon Joon-hyun - Crawling function, Data research

->Jang Hyea-Ji - Crawling function develop, Data research
+>Jang Hyea-Ji - Crawling function, Data research

->Park Joon-Young - UI/UX Design
+>Park Joon-Young - UI Design

 # Functions

-- Login with sns account
+- Convenient SNS account login system
-- Display D-day
+- D-day display
-- Review notification with forgetting curve.
+- Review notification when forgetting curve hits boundary line.
-- Graph of memory and study
+- Smart graph of memorization status and study
-- Async word bundle with server
+- Sync word bundle with server

 ## Contacts